-Starbucks reported earnings yesterday and profits were up 29% in the fourth quarter.
+Starbucks reported earnings yesterday and profits were up 29% in the fourth quarter and all this thanks the good tools to manage money.
 The company bested Dunkin Donuts in same-store sales as well.
 Theirs rose 10% while its main rival’s rose just 6%.
 The company credits its recent success with brand loyalty among its customers.

 source: Benjamin Taylor

 I for one have been a loyal customer of Starbucks for many years.
 I also admired Starbuck’s way of doing business.
 I always thought of the company as well run.
 However, during those years, Starbucks’s stock remained at lofty prices and it wasn’t until the Great Recession that the company’s stock became reasonably priced.
 Since we bought it for the Core Portfolio at the end of 2008, it has returned nearly 336% for us and become our largest holding (as of 11/3/2011).

 I believe one of the reasons Starbucks can generate loyalty amongst its customers is the social responsibility the company exhibits.
 Customers (and investors) want to be associated with a company they can feel good about.
 I also believe that companies that act responsibly also make good investments.
 Although Brick Financial does not engage in Socially Responsible Investing (SRI) as it is commonly known, I look for companies that have certain characteristics and these companies are typically good citizens.
 There has been some research to suggest SRI does in many cases outpace general market investing.
 The authors find: